Ask a question you can answer with data

 The question "How much?" or "How many?" predicts an amount.
 To answer it we use a regression algorithm.

 To see how we can transform these, let's look at the question, "Which news story is the most interesting to this reader?"
 It asks for a prediction of a single choice from many possibilities - in other words "Is this A or B or C or D?" - and would use a classification algorithm.

 But, this question may be easier to answer if you reword it as "How interesting is each story on this list to this reader?"
 Now you can give each article a numerical score, and then it's easy to identify the highest-scoring article.
 This is a rephrasing of the classification question into a regression question or How much?

 How you ask a question is a clue to which algorithm can give you an answer.

 You'll find that certain families of algorithms - like the ones in our news story example - are closely related.
 You can reformulate your question to use the algorithm that gives you the most useful answer.

 But, most important, ask that sharp question - the question that you can answer with data.
 And be sure you have the right data to answer it.

 We've talked about some basic principles for asking a question you can answer with data.

-Be sure to check out the other videos in "Data Science for Beginners" from Microsoft Azure Machine Learning.
+Be sure to check out the other videos in "Data Science for Beginners" from Machine Learning Studio (classic).